Firefighter and Community Safety Apprentice

 Future Career Prospects

-One thing is for sure however, once fully trained, you will able to look forward to a varied and highly rewarding career within an organisation that strives for excellence in every area of the business.
+One thing is for sure, once fully trained, you will able to look forward to a varied and highly rewarding career within an organisation that strives for excellence in every area of the business.

 If the variety and challenge of this apprenticeship opportunity appeals to you then what are you waiting for?

-The first step is to apply to participate in the selection process.
-This is likely to be demanding but don’t let that put you off as this is a fantastic opportunity to embark upon a career that will not only change your life, but also help save the lives of others.
+The first step is to apply to participate in the selection process before the closing date of 5pm, Monday 27th May 2019.
+The selection process is likely to be demanding but don’t let that put you off as this is a fantastic opportunity to embark upon a career that will not only change your life, but also help save the lives of others.

 Learn more about the selection process